swcarpentry/make-novice/01-intro.md

 seconds.

-The most common solution to the tedium of data processing is to write a master script that runs the whole pipeline from start to finish.
+The most common solution to the tedium of data processing is to write a shell script that runs the whole pipeline from start to finish.

-Using your text editor of choice (e.g. nano), add the following to a file named `run_pipeline.sh`.
+Using your text editor of choice (e.g. nano), add the following to a new file named `run_pipeline.sh`.

 ~~~ {.bash}